List of school attacks in China: June 2018

 On June 28, outside Shanghai World Foreign Language Primary School, one of the best private elementary schools in the city, a man attacked three schoolboys and a mother with a kitchen knife, fatally wounding two boys and injuring the others.
 The attacker, 29, was caught by pedestrians at the scene.
 Unemployed, he arrived in Shanghai in early June but failed to find a job.
 He reportedly committed the crime to "take revenge on society," the man told the police.

 October 2018

-A knife-wielding assailant injured 14 children at a kindergarten in the western Chinese city of Chongqing.
+A knife-wielding assailant injured 14 children at a kindergarten in Chongqing.
 The attacker, a 39-year-old woman, was taken into custody.
 No motive for the assault was immediately publicized.

 January 2019

 On January 8, a 49-year-old man surnamed Jia was arrested after attacking 20 children at Beijing No. 1 Affiliated Elementary School of Xuanwu Normal School with a hammer.
 Three of the children suffered severe injuries.
 The perpetrator was identified as a worker at the school and his work contract had not been renewed, giving a motive to his attack.